 Following the annexation of Austria by Germany in 1938, the Nazi Party made it clear that “all Jewish assets are assumed to have been improperly acquired”.
 Orderly in their business dealings, the Nazis appointed an official truehandler-trustee to every Jewish business.
 Anton Sauerwald, a man I had never heard of until the Cohen book came out, was appointed trustee over the estate of Sigmund Freud, specifically to expropriate the psychiatrist’s assets.

-Why hadn’t the most famous man in Austria fled to a safe haven abroad, before the German Austrian Anschluss of 12th March 1938?
+Why hadn’t the most famous man in Austria fled to a safe haven abroad, before the German Austrian Anschluss in Mar 1938?
 Worse still, Freud had to cope with the Anschluss in terrible post-operative pain.
 Perhaps he thought his fame would save him.
 Eventually the imminent catastrophe must have become clear, even to Freud, when the Gestapo men took the passports of all the family.
 His family now had no official papers in a city where not having official papers was a death sentence.

 Safely in Paris, New York Times, June 1938

 And Anton Sauerwald was no Nazi flunky.
 He discovered that Freud’s publishing house owed money to its suppliers.
 Since Jews were not allowed to leave Austria until their companies had paid all their debts.
 Freud would have needed to find considerable sums of money to pay the company’s debts, as well as the flight tax for his entire family.

 Sauerwald’s behaviour was unexpected from a Nazi.
 Did he see that Freud was a very sick old man and had sympathy for him?
 Or there may have been a more intellectual reason for Sauerwald softening his attitude towards his charge.
 The trustee had always been a dilligent professional and it was now his job to administer the Verlag (International Psychoanalytic Press).
 He wanted to read everything the company had ever published by Freud.